jspecify/jspecify/docs/docs/applying.md

 ## 1. Look for nullable type usages

-Look for methods, parameters, and fields where some part of the type component might reasonably be `null` and add `@Nullable` there.
+Look for fields and method return types and parameter types where some part of the type component might reasonably be `null`, and add `@Nullable` there.

 Read the documentation of the method or field to see if it documents that `null` is valid.